iamulya/adk-book-code/README.md

 ## Environment Variable Configuration (`.env` file)

 Regardless of which setup option you choose, you must configure your secrets and API keys in a `.env` file.

+**Note** - It is not necessary to enter values for all of the keys mentioned in the .env file.
+However, you **must** enter your API key for the LLM you will be using, i.e. GOOGLE_API_KEY if using Gemini, OPENAI_API_KEY if using GPT Models or the api key of your favorite LLM model (You might need to consult [LiteLLM docs](https://docs.litellm.ai/docs/providers) to make sure you set the correct environment variable for your LLM key).
+If you are having trouble using your LLM, check out "Use your favorite LLM" chapter in the book for further instructions.

 1.  **Create the `.env` file** in the project's root directory (`adk-book-code/.env`).
 If you are in a Dev Container or Codespace, you can do this from the terminal:
     ```bash